MegApril/police-staffing-analysis/README.md

 - Metrics from workload analysis
 ### Findings
 In 2023, there were 97,739 unique calls for service to Seattle Police Department's WEST precinct.
 Servicing these calls created 189,795.88 hours of labor.
-This means, on average, there were 3649.92 hours worked on a weekly basis.
-Assuming every full time employee worked 40 hours, we can see that 91.25 full time officers were needed to keep up with demand.
 # This does not yet reflect agency relief factor - update
 ### Reccomendations
 *These reccomendations are currently based on one year of data.
 In order to feel comfortable giving 2026 forecasting estimates for staffing, metrics from 2025 and 2026 need to be pulled.*